-On April 20, 2022, the Company filed a provisional patent application in the United States covering mRNA molecules capable of destroying cancer cells in vitro.
-The patent application contains composition and utility subject matter pertaining to the structure and sequence of such mRNA molecules.
-The lead anticancer mRNA molecule arising from this technology is targeted for liver cancer and bears the laboratory name K1.1.
+In June 2021, the Company initiated an R&D project to determine if certain mRNA molecules can be used as anticancer agents.
+On April 20, 2022, the Company filed a patent application in the United States covering mRNA molecules capable of destroying cancer cells in vitro.
+The K1.1 lead anticancer mRNA molecule arising from this technology is targeted for liver cancer.